simul/simul.github.io/unrealengine/index.md

 ---
 * Register your username at [https://simul.co/register](https://simul.co/register)
 * You'll find your licence at [simul.co/account](https://simul.co/account).
-* After evaluating, to get a full licence head to [simul.co/truesky-ue4](https://simul.co/truesky-ue4).
+* After evaluating, to get a full indie licence, head to [simul.co/truesky-ue4](https://simul.co/truesky-ue4).
+For all other licences, write to [contact@simul.co](mailto:contact@simul.co).

+Installing the Plugin
+---
+From Unreal Engine 4.9.2 onwards, binary installers are available from [https://simul.co/truesky/download](https://simul.co/truesky/download).
+For other versions, or if you have a version of Unreal Engine built from source, you will need to build the plugin.

 How to build it
 ---